 Leaving you with no other option but to toss it in the trash.

 Food waste is a massive problem worldwide.
-In the US alone, 40 million tons of food is tossed in the trash every year.
-Nearly all of it ending up in landfill.
+In the US alone, 40 million tons of food are tossed in the trash every year.
+Nearly all of it ending up in landfills.

 And it all breaks down to methane, a greenhouse gas that causes global warming.